edina/nbexchange/CONTRIBUTING.md

 * Pull Requests should be tested, if feasible:
     * bugfixes should include regression tests.
     * new behavior should at least get minimal exercise.
-* New features and backwards-incompatible changes should be documented by adding a new file to the pr directory, see the README.md there for details.
+* New features and backwards-incompatible changes should be very clearly documented.
-* Code

-Travis does a pretty good job testing nbexchange and Pull Requests, but it may make sense to manually perform tests.
+Github does a pretty good job testing nbexchange and Pull Requests, but it may make sense to manually perform tests.

 ## Developing nbexchange